Application process and criteria for transfer students

 - Those deciding to enter the University as an undeclared student must meet all departmental requirements for the major they will eventually select.
 Undeclared students are not guaranteed entrance into any major they choose since programs with limited capacity may be closed.
 Transfer applicants should refer to the catalog for more information on specific major requirements.

-- official college transcript(s) from all other institutions you have attended.
-Complete the transcript request form and Messiah will request your college transcripts for you.
+- official college transcript(s) from all other institutions you have attended after high school graduation

 - final high school academic record (Required of all transfer applicants who have completed fewer than 24 college credits post-high school graduation)